 If you need help in choosing the right images for your campaigns, check out our new guide, “How to Select the Best Stock Photos for Your Marketing Campaigns.”
 This comprehensive resource explains the do’s and don’ts of selecting stock photos for your content, as well as multiple examples of stock imagery that works, and some that don’t.

-Once you’ve chosen the best images and created your ads, use Instapage — the web’s most robust post-click optimization platform to optimize ad spend and scale post-click landing page production.
-Sign up for an Instapage Enterprise demo today.
+Once you’ve chosen the best images and created your ads, use Instapage — the web’s most robust optimization platform to optimize ad spend and scale landing page production.
+Sign up for an Instapage 14-day free trial today.

 See the Instapage Enterprise Plan in Action.